Dog fur

 Eco-sustainable thermal-phono insulation material, which can be used both in construction and in product design, derived from canine fibres.

-The array of samples that have been produced during the first phase of the research present a vulnerability, which determines a more or less significant tolerance in the results that have been attained.
+The array of samples that have been produced during the first phase of the research presents a vulnerability, which determines a more or less significant tolerance in the results that have been attained.
 Since they are handmade, the samples present imprecisions and flaws, which in turn reduce their physical efficiency.

 Nonetheless, the testing has demonstrated that the product possesses some high-performing thermal characteristics.
 Thermal conductivity λ= 0,035 W/mK, higher than average (λ= 0,043 W/mK of traditional types of insulation - λ= 0,045 W/mK of recycled types of insulation).
 Acoustically the material possesses great sound-absorbing capacities between 800Hz and 4000Hz, reaching a peak at 3150Hz.
 Sound absorption coefficient α= 0,94.